rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

     2. **Scan Method**: The method to use for script and style identification and replacement, "Joomla Header Scan", "Full Header Scan", and "Full Page Scan".
 [44%, 3%]
     3. **Use Background Rendering**: Recommended.
 Render the combined and compressed cache files in the background.
 This will cause the first couple of hits to a page to show with uncompressed and uncollected files until the cache files are created.
 [53%, 3%]
     4. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
 This setting lets you disable the compressed files only for IE.  [63%, 3%]
     5. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
-Dont change unless you need to.
+Don't change unless you need to.
 [73%, 3%]

 1. **Ignored Files**: The paths or URLs to files to be ignored by RokBooster.
 One file per line.